 - Keep track of your obligations and deadlines with a calendar so you don’t end up with extra bookings.
 If you’re working on numerous projects such as software project proposals at the same time, make a schedule for when you’ll work on each one.
-You’ll be able to devote your complete focus to it without being distract by other duties.
+You’ll be able to devote your complete focus to it without being distracted by other duties.

-- If you’re working on a major project that looks daunting, break it down into smaller chunks.
-To make things more manageable, compile a list of all the jobs that need to be complete and assign each one its own date.
+- If you’re working on a daunting major project, such as a software project proposal, break it down into smaller chunks.
+To make things more manageable, compile a list of all the jobs that need to be completed and assign each one its own date.

 - Make use of a project management program.
-It doesn’t need to be complicate; many freelancers are perfectly content with a simple Excel spreadsheet that lists each work and its associated deadline.
+It doesn’t need to be complicated; many freelancers are perfectly content with a simple Excel spreadsheet that lists each work and its associated deadline.
 A more comprehensive project management tool like Monday.com could help you organize a team through its advanced features.

 - Keep track of all of your work emails so that you can double-check deadlines and directions.
 It’s a good idea to set up a distinct email folder for each client so you can properly file their emails.